MitchLeff/Quicksilver-Project/Quicksilver_Project/quicksilver_m4_readme.txt

 ##### Group Requirements #####
 - (COMPLETE) Introduction Menu Scene: Game starts with an interactive menu, where the player can control the character and move him toward doors for selecting the various game modes.
 The scene contains the Game Title, Group Name, and Menu Options.
 - (COMPLETE) Background Environment: The Background of the title screen is completely interactive.
 - (COMPLETE) Menu Item Design:  While the title scene has interactive elements, the Unity UI system was used to make a pause menu and level select menu.
 These menus were desgined with padding and anchors in mind for an aesthetic and ease of view appeal.
 The font chosen was Crystal for all menu texts.
 The buttons on the menu items are all custom images modified to fit correctly on the screen.
 In addition, the buttons were animated for both highlightin and pressed animations.
+All pop-up menus are navigable by the keyboard / gamepad and mouse.
 - (COMPLETE) Credits: The credits are a standard vertical scroll up with a black background.
 In addition, several images were added of the team logo and member pictures to add to the aesthetics.
 - (COMPLETE) Particle Systems:  Our game already had several particle systems provided by the FX Mega Pack.
 Two original systems were also created for the purposes of this milestone: an energy projectile particle system and a damage-indication smoke fire particle system.
 These two particle systems fulfilled many of the requested requirements.
 - (COMPLETE) Particle System #1: Energy Bullet PS